open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 repository you have on GitHub.
 The hardware information is consisting of the design files, BOM file, readme file and an overview.
 This is the technical documentation of the hardware.
 It's one main information cluster.
-For all the components exists a separate or a dedicated repository with these informations.
+For all the components, a separate or a dedicated repository exists with these informations.

-The second information cluster is the learning the learning cluster.
+The second information cluster is the learning cluster.
 It's the open education resources.
 The main idea behind it is to give a basic information about the used technologies within a system.
 It's divided in two chapters.
 One is a system view to have an overall view of what we are here talking about